databendlabs/openraft/openraft/src/docs/feature_flags/feature-flags.md

 By default openraft enables no features.

 - `bt`:
   attaches backtrace to generated errors.
+This feature works ONLY with nightly rust.
   <br/><br/>

 - `loosen-follower-log-revert`: